guoyu-eng/-Linux_based_Docker_image_MetaDrive-/README.md

 - Create animated `.gif` showing multiple generated maps
 - Measure generation time for each map and save a `.csv`
 - Plot complexity vs. generation time trend as a `.png`
-- Auto-detects if MetaDrive is missing and switches to Docker
+- Can run by python or Docker

 ---